e-picas/bash-library/MANPAGE.md

 VERBOSE QUIET DEBUG INTERACTIVE FORCED
 :    the library flags, activated by script common options (see previous section)

-USEROS
+USEROS USERSHELL SHELLVERSION
-:    the current user operating system
+:    the current user operating system, binary shell in use and bash version

 NAME VERSION DATE DESCRIPTION_USAGE LICENSE_USAGE HOMEPAGE_USAGE SYNOPSIS_USAGE OPTIONS_USAGE
 :   these are used to build the help information of the scripts ; they may be defined for each script